svnacho/Twitter-bot/README.md

  - [Tweepy][tpy] installed;
  - Your own:
    - **Twitter application**: you can create it after login in [Twitter for developers][twdev];
-   - **Keys** and **acces tokens** of your application, which you can get in your new application menu;
+   - **Keys** and **access tokens** of your application, which you can get in your new application menu;
    - **JSON** file (in my case, *secret.json*) with these keys and tokens so you **don't hardcode** them inside your .py script.
 You can skip this item in case you're not sharing your script anywhere;
    - **Input .txt** file preferably saved with UTF8 encoding, with the content you want to tweet.
-I had some errors trying to tweet with other default encoding from the Windows notepad.
+I had some errors trying to tweet with another default encoding from the Windows notepad.

 ### Say something personal
 Once you have everything above mentioned, you can start replacing my garbage `secret.json` and `file.txt` with your valid files.